chloemarie95/DevOps-Course-Starter/README.md

 Now visit [`http://localhost:5000/`](http://localhost:5000/) in your web browser to view the app.
 ## Running the unit and Selenium tests

 There are some prerequisities needed in order to run the Selenium tests.
 Ensure that the Firefox (https://www.mozilla.org/en-GB/firefox/new/) web browser  is installed and the geckodriver (https://github.com/mozilla/geckodriver/releases) is installed.
-You will need to also ensure that the file path is set in the PATH variable.
+You will need to also ensure that the geckodriver file path is set in the PATH variable.
 Instuctions on how to do this is found here https://www.softwaretestinghelp.com/geckodriver-selenium-tutorial/.

 Before running the tests, you will need to ensure that Pytest testing framework is installed.
 In the terminal, enter: